cheqd/governance/README.md

 {% embed url="https://commonwealth.im/cheqd" %}

-Let’s make cheqd a success together, and payment rails for trusted digital data a global standard: improving trust and efficiency in every industry.

-**Peace, love and groovy polar bears, The cheqmates**
+Let’s make cheqd a success together, and payment rails for trusted digital data a global standard: improving trust and efficiency in every industry. *- Peace, love and groovy polar bears, The cheqmates*